trek-view/basecamp/_posts/2021-08-13-turn-360-photos-into-360-video.md

 The video is looking good.
 There are 55 images in my sequence and the video is 55 seconds long.
 However, it's not showing as a 360 video... yet.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KCUG5A3vBZU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**A note on framerate**

-You will see I set framerate at 1 second, when the actual time spacing between photos (in the `datetimeoriginal`) is 5 seconds.

-The video will still include all images, but playback will be faster than actual time spacing.
-1 second, instead of 5 seconds (so 80% faster)

-It is important that if you want to retain positional information with the video, for example, [to upload to Street View](/blog/2021/preparing-360-video-upload-street-view-publish-api), you also correctly modify the accompanying GPS track.
-In this case, I would rewrite the GPS times to be spaced 1 second apart, rather than 5, so each frame is linked to the correct position.

-For example if the original spacing was 5 seconds between GPS times (e.g. 12:00:00, 12:00:05, 12:00:10, 12:00:15, 12:00:20), I would modify the times to increment by one second (e.g. 12:00:00, 12:00:01, 12:00:02, 12:00:03, 12:00:04, 12:00:05).

 ## 3. Add the required metadata